 However, before all this I will need to provide background information and dive into the sport itself, looking at aspects such as the history, laws and general information that has made the game what it is today.
 All this will provide us with a basic understanding of the sport.
 In addition, it must be noted that my investigation will be drastically affected by the application of laws surrounding the tackling area as it is those laws which lay the boundaries of what an ‘optimal’ tackle can be.

 Rugby is a worldwide sport and as all sports, it has a history.
 Rugby originated from football, a game that has been played in various forms throughout history.
 In its various forms, ‘football’ was played from the times of the ancient Romans to the Medieval Era.
 Surprisingly throughout large periods of history many deemed the game too violent to be legal and so in England it was not until 1424 where the game of ‘futebol’ was finally legalised.
 Football then was variably different to the football we know today as it included areas of the game where one can throw and catch the ball, however one could not run with the ball in hand.
 Rugby as a game is believed to have been created by a student called William Webb Ellis in 1823 at his English school in a town called Rugby.
 During a game of football he simply picked up the ball and started to run with it.
 Only later in 1845 was this version of football fully legalised and named ‘rugby’ by three ex-Rugby School boys who were lawyers at the time.
 (Jones & Jackson, 2001).
+If you want to see the difference between rugby and football just watch the Carabao Cup Final between Chelsea and Liverpool.

 The sport began to be somewhat of a success as local clubs were being founded and many schools in the UK began to adopt the game of rugby.
 The culture spread further and now the sport is played globally in many forms including Rugby Union, Rugby League, Rugby 7s and Touch Rugby which are all governed by the Rugby Football Union (RFU).
 I will focus on the Rugby Union because this is the original version of rugby.
 The others are a progression of rugby union and have slightly different rules and regulations.
 The game also had a considerable influence in later sports such as American Football and Australian Rules Football.
 Internationally, now over one hundred countries have a national rugby union team, ranging from the All Blacks of New Zealand to the Red Roses of England to the Pumas of Argentina.